Municipality of the District of Clare

 “On this International Day of La Francophonie, the Council of the Municipality of Clare wishes to commemorate a significant date for all of Canada and for the residents of Clare.
 The year 2019 marks the 50th anniversary of the Official Languages Act.
 This law identifies French and English as Canada’s official languages.
 As the only municipality in Nova Scotia that conducts business and offers services in both official languages, we recognize the importance of communicating with our Acadian and francophone residents—as well as our anglophone residents—in their first language today and for many years to come.”

 2) (a) Approval of the Agenda

-The Warden asked that the following items be added to the Agenda.
+Councillor Brian Comeau asked that the following item be added to the agenda:

-MOVED BY Councillor Hector Thibault and SECONDED BY Councillor Yvon LeBlanc that the proposed agenda be approved with the above noted revisions.
+MOVED BY Councillor Yvon LeBlanc and SECONDED BY Councillor Danny Hill that the proposed agenda be approved with the above noted addition.

 (b) Declaration of Conflict of Interest

 Warden Ronnie LeBlanc asked for any declarations of conflict of interest.